youssefelghamour/alx-backend-graphql_crm/README.md

 - Nested order creation with product associations
 - Validation and user-friendly error messages
 - GraphQL queries with filtering, sorting
+- Automated background tasks for data cleanup, order reminders, and low-stock updates using Cron, Django-Crontab, and Celery + Redis

 ## GraphQL Endpoint